preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/drawing-tab-authoring-processes/index.rst

-The Drawing tab - authoring processes in Omnia 7.0
+The Drawing tab - authoring processes in Omnia v7
 ===================================================

 You use this tab to visualize the process or process step.
+The information on this page applies to Omnia 7.0 and later.

 Canvas Settings
 ****************